Smol-GS: Compact Representations for Abstract 3D Gaussian Splatting: Methods

 The NLL is the theoretical lower bound for the number of bits needed to encode the features.
-The average NLL over all $N$ splats serves as the training loss to encourage reducing the storage for encoding the features:
+The average NLL over all $N$ splats serves as the training loss to encourage reducing the storage for encoding the features: $\mathcal{L}_\text{NLL}(\vf) = \frac{1}{N} \sum_{i=1}^{N} \mathrm{NLL}(\vf_i)$.
+We use arithmetic coding \cite{witten1987arithmetic} to compress both features $\vf$ and the scaling controller $\vs$ of the splats.
+The loss function $\mathcal{L}_\text{NLL}(\vs)$ and quantization $\hat{\vs}$ of the scaling controller $\vs$ are defined similarly to the above.